 First step:

-When you first get a positive pregnancy test, call for an appointment with an obstetrician at 216-778-4444.
+When you first get a positive pregnancy test, call for an appointment with a provider at 216-778-4444.
 It’s important to start visiting your care team right away so we can assess your health and make sure your baby is developing normally.

 Second step: